-Sociability: Ducks are highly social and need to be kept in groups for company.
+Ducks are highly social and need to be kept in groups for company.
 They are inquisitive and vocal, very active and they love to forage.
 Pet ducks require human interaction and enrichment.
 Ducks may be kept in single sex or mixed groups.
 In mixed groups there should be a ratio of 4-6 females per male.
-By law, flocks of 50 or more birds must be registered with APHA.
-Voluntary registration is recommended for smaller flocks.